AryanKshyp/A_Voyage_into_LLMs/Final_Project.md

 ---

+### 2️⃣ A Chatbot over PDF using RAG

+**Objective**
+Implement a chatbot that can answer the questions specific to any PDF.
+**Description**
+Use any Large Language Model to create a basic chatbot that takes a PDF as argument and return answer based on the context from the pdf.
+You can access the PDF from your folder, no need to integrate upload mechanism in the app.
+Use [**UG Rulebook**](https://www.iitb.ac.in/newacadhome/ugrulebook.pdf) to test your chat bot.
+**Structure**
+- LLM model initialization
+- Pdf loading and parsing
+- Text splitter
+- Vector database
+- Searching and passing the context to the prompt
+- Custom prompt passing to the model and processing the output
+- Displaying output using UI
+- Optional: Evaluate how the LLM is doing and identify quantifiable metrics for that **Deliverables**
+No need to make a very complex chatbot.
+- A python script or a github repo or a Jupyter notebook or a colab notebook with the code.
+- The code should have a basic UI either in Streamlit/Gradio or just a python one.
+**Tips and advices**
+- You are free to use any other LLM you can find.
+Recommendation: Use Llama-2 7b parameter model using HuggingFace for simple and quick execution.
+- Upload your project to github with a good readme file.
+(Other submition methods are also fine)

 ### 3️⃣ Fine-Tune GPT-2 on Custom Text
 - **Description:**
   Fine-tune the free, open-source GPT-2 model on a **dataset of your choice**, such as a collection of short stories, technical articles, or blog posts, to teach it to generate text in that specific style or domain.